Novelty Patent: Everything You Need to Know

 In the U.S., patents are granted on a first-come, first-serve basis.
 To be granted a patent for an invention, you must be the first person to apply for it.

 Some inventors make terrible errors that end up making their invention or idea unpatentable.
 To avoid ruining a patent, inventors should:

 - Never print, discuss, or show their idea or invention without first filing a patent.

 - Investigate prior art before filing their patent.

 - Avoid abandoning an idea on the basis of prior art (changing parts that aren't obvious may still qualify the invention as novel).

 If you think your idea or invention is novel, filing a patent to protect your work is the next step.
 First, you have to decide which type of patent your invention falls under:

 - Non-Provisional Patent

 Before submitting your patent application, you may want to hire an attorney to do the paperwork.
 The patent will then be reviewed by a patent office to determine whether you will get a patent on your product.

 If you need help with establishing novelty in your patent application, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.